javiertuya/selema/README.md

 Selema works around two main components:
-A `Lifecycle*` controller class that detects the events during the test lifecycle and calls the `SeleniumManager` to perform the required actions.
+A `Lifecycle*` controller class that detects the events during the test lifecycle and calls the `SeleManager` to perform the required actions.

 ## Basic usage

 To use Selema with your tests you only need:
-- Instantiate a SeleniumManager object (`sm` in the examples).
+- Instantiate a SeleManager object (`sm` in the examples).
 - Configure the test class with a `Lifecycle*` annotation or rule (depending on the test framework).

 The appropriate Selenium WebDriver will be instantiated and closed before and after test execution